Sports in Austin, Texas: Professional sports

 Before Austin FC's arrival in 2021, Austin was the largest city in the United States without a club in a major professional sports league.
 Minor-league professional sports came to Austin in 1996, when the Austin Ice Bats began playing at the Travis County Expo Center.
 Since then, the Austin Ice Bats have been replaced by the Texas Stars of the American Hockey League.
-Other teams have come to Austin including the Austin Spurs of the NBA Development League (later rebranded as the NBA G League), as well as the Spurs themselves starting to play regular season games at Moody Center since 2023.
+Other teams have come to Austin including the Austin Spurs of the NBA Development League (later rebranded as the NBA G League), as well as their major league affiliate San Antonio Spurs starting to play regular season games at Moody Center since 2023.
 The Austin Huns Rugby Football Club entered into their first year as a professional sports entity in 2016.
 The Round Rock Express Baseball Club the Triple-A affiliate of the Texas Rangers, play at Dell Diamond.
 The Express are owned and operated by Ryan Sanders Sports and Entertainment, which is led by Baseball Hall-of-Famer, Nolan Ryan.

 In October 2017, Precourt Sports Ventures announced a plan to move the Columbus Crew SC soccer franchise from Columbus, Ohio to Austin.
 Precourt reached an arrangement with the City of Austin to construct a new courthouse $200 million stadium on public land at 10414 McKalla Place.
 However, in October 2018, Jimmy Haslam, owner of the Cleveland Browns of the National Football League, along with Columbus businessman Pete Edwards Jr., announced plans to acquire the Crew to keep the club in central Ohio and Precourt was instead granted an expansion club to operate in Austin.
 Austin FC was then announced as planning to start play in the 2021 season.